(Welcome, Instapundit readers.

 Rhyncus has a

-of why God is needed because two tectonic plates
+strange rationalisation of why God is needed because two tectonic plates

 causing the earthquake is not satisfying enough as an explanation.
 In part

-, he says he’s got a rock which he calls God, and it’s an
+2 of his article, he says he’s got a rock which he calls God, and it’s an

 extension of his parents.